ironhacks/ironhacks-app/README.md

       };
     });
 ```
 To register in a hack, the user must first fill the registration survey, the content of this survey is defined by the researcher.
-Notice that we send thorugh the URL the of the participant, we use this in order to identify each responce on the qualtrics dashboard.
+Notice that we send thorugh the URL of the participant, we use this in order to identify each responce on the qualtrics dashboard.
 Please read the qualtrics integration documentation to see how to configure the qualtrics project in order to store the data.

-The survey is displayed on an iframe, this is done to avoid the necesity to redirect the user to an external website.
+The survey is displayed on an iframe, this is done to avoid the necessity to redirect the user to an external website.
 In order to detect when the survey is done, we set an event listener to the document:

 ``` javascript
 componentDidMount() {